asmasultana07/MovieExplore/README.md

 When a user clicks the **See Details** button, open a modal overlay displaying in-depth information about the selected movie.

 **Modal Contents:**
-* Movie backdrop image or large poster.
-* Movie title.
-* Overview / Summary.
-* Rating and Release date.
-* Any additional relevant info from the API (e.g., Genre, Director).

 ** UI Wireframe Example:**
 ```text
 ╭──────────────────────────────────────────────╮